checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

 Note that we are including the `Authorization` header set to `Bearer <YOUR_CHECKLY_API_KEY>`.
 We will not need to set the body or other parameters.

 Let's now look at the setup script.
 The first thing we need to do is decide what library we will use for creating our dummy check, then import it.
-I will use axios:
+I will use {{< newtabref  href="https://axios-http.com/" title="axios" >}}:

 ```js
 const axios = require("axios"); // import axios library explicitly